January 22, 2017

 I was proud of my boys but was not sure if the day and made an impact on them.
 I knew the message had gotten through when they returned home from school on Monday and asked if their friends could come on the next trip.
 They had obviously shared their experience with their friends, which in turn generated additional interest.

 It got to the point where other parents reached out to me asking how their children could get involved.
 Those parents see the value of working for the greater good, but also the empowerment that comes from volunteering.

 You can lead again too

 The military has always placed an emphasis on leadership, and one of the lasting lessons that I learned was “lead by example.”
 The Mission Continues gives veterans a tremendous opportunity to share that core value with our family, friends and the larger society.
 We can set the example in our dedication to make our society better, and invite others to join too, as we are at our best when we work on a common goal together.

 Report for duty in your community with The Mission Continues.
-Serve with a Service Platoon at an upcoming service event near you or apply for a fellowship.
+Serve with a Service Platoon at an upcoming service event near you.
 You can learn more about our programs on our website and stay updated on the latest news and announcements on Facebook and twitter.